Skip to content

 New recommendations for sun protection: Always use at least SPF 30

-There’s something special about the sun—especially when you live in a country like Denmark, where the number of hours it shines is still limited, right?
-The first warm day after a long winter feels wonderful!
-Or simply the light on your face during a walk before dusk.
+There is something truly special about the sun - especially when you live in a country like Denmark, where the number of hours it shines is, after all, limited, right?
+The first warm day after a long winter, oh, how wonderful that feels!
+Or just the light on your face during a walk before dusk.
 The scent of summer skin and sunscreen.
-The sun gives energy, mood, and life.
+The sun gives energy, mood and life.
 But it also demands respect.
-Truly.
+Really.

-Both the Danish Cancer Society (Kræftens Bekæmpelse) and the Danish Health Authority (Sundhedsstyrelsen) support the official Danish sun advice, which has one clear goal: to prevent skin cancer and protect the skin from sun damage.
+Both the Danish Cancer Society and the Danish Health Authority are behind the official Danish sun advice, which has one clear goal: to prevent skin cancer and protect the skin from sun damage.

-And although it may feel a bit exaggerated on a mild Danish summer day, the recommendation is actually simple: If you’re in the sun, use SPF 30 or higher.
+And although it may feel a bit excessive on a mild Danish summer day, the recommendation is actually quite simple: if you are in the sun, use factor 30 or higher.

 The sun’s rays contain ultraviolet radiation, also called UV radiation.
-It is this radiation that can damage skin cells.
+It is precisely this radiation that can damage the skin’s cells.

 When the skin is exposed to too much UV radiation, it can lead to sunburn.
-But the damage doesn’t necessarily stop there.
-UV exposure can also cause premature skin aging, pigment changes, and in the worst case, skin cancer.
+But the damage does not necessarily stop there.
+UV radiation can also cause premature skin aging, pigment changes and, in the worst case, skin cancer.

-Despite our few hours of sunshine, Denmark unfortunately ranks near the top in skin cancer statistics—only surpassed by Australia—and every year thousands of Danes are diagnosed with the disease.
-A new Danish study actually shows that more than one in five Danes can expect to develop skin cancer at some point in their lives.
+Despite our few hours of sunshine, Denmark unfortunately ranks very high in skin cancer statistics, only surpassed by Australia, and every year thousands of Danes are diagnosed with the disease.
+A new Danish study actually shows that more than one in five Danes can expect to get skin cancer at some point in their lives.
 One in five!
-That’s why sun protection has become an important public health focus.
+That is why sun protection has become an important public health focus.

-Sun protection factor, also called SPF, indicates how well a sunscreen protects the skin from UVB rays.
-A sunscreen with SPF 30 filters about 97 percent of UVB radiation, while SPF 50 filters about 98 percent.
+Sun protection factor, also called SPF, tells you how well the sunscreen protects the skin from UVB rays.
+A sunscreen with factor 30 filters about 97 percent of UVB radiation, while factor 50 filters about 98 percent.

 The difference may seem small, but in practice it can be meaningful.
-Most importantly: people generally apply much less sunscreen than recommended, which means the real protection is often lower than the number on the bottle.
+And most importantly: most people apply far less sunscreen than recommended, which means the real protection is often lower than the number on the bottle.

 The three classic sun tips

 If you ask the experts at the Danish Cancer Society, good sun protection is actually quite simple.
-They work with three basic recommendations:
+They work with three basic pieces of advice:

-Shade means staying out of direct sun as much as possible around midday, when UV radiation is strongest.
+Shade means that you should, as far as possible, avoid being in direct sun around midday when UV radiation is strongest.
 In Denmark this is typically between 12 and 15.

 A sun hat and clothing are often the most effective protection.
-A wide-brimmed hat, a light shirt, or a T-shirt can protect the skin much better than sunscreen alone.
+A wide-brimmed hat, a lightweight shirt or a T-shirt can protect the skin far better than sunscreen alone.

 Sunscreen is the third layer of protection.
-It should be used on areas that clothing doesn’t cover, such as the face, neck, hands, arms, and legs.
+It should be used on areas that clothing does not cover, such as the face, neck, hands, arms and legs.

 How to use sunscreen correctly